canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Ideally, the network should have few or no other computers;
    extraneous network traffic can negatively impact the network tests.

+-  When testing multiple SUTs simultaneously, you will need multiple ``iperf3`` targets, one for each SUT.
+Alternatively, you can run network tests against a single ``iperf3`` target sequentially; however, this approach complicates submission of results.
+Note that poor network infrastructure may make multiple simultaneous ``iperf3`` runs unreliable.

 -  Ideally, the MAAS server system should handle DNS and DHCP for the network.
 If other computers manage these tasks, be sure that they're configured to work with the MAAS server so that the SUT obtains its PXE-boot images from the MAAS server.

 -  Network cabling, switches, and the ``iperf3`` server should be capable of at least the SUT's best speed.
-For instance, if the SUT has 1Gbps Ethernet, the other network components should be capable of 1Gbps or faster speeds.
+For instance, if the SUT has 1 Gbps Ethernet, the other network components should be capable of 1 Gbps or faster speeds.
 If the local network used for testing is less capable than the best network interfaces on the SUT, those interfaces must be tested later on a more-capable network.
 If the test environment uses